Campsites for a ski trip in a campervan

 Camping L’Escale, Le Grand Bornand

 This campsite is perfect – we just love it here.
 It’s absolutely everything a motorhomer needs as you don’t have to move the campervan at all.
 That’s because it’s just a 300m walk to the town centre and there’s a ski bus right from the site entrance.
 So, within just a few minutes you can reach the chair lifts and be on those slopes.

 The site itself has all the facilities you’d expect, such as a charming restaurant, heated shower blocks, a heated washing up room and essential heated ski boot and drying room.

 There’s also an indoor swimming pool which is really useful after a day on the slopes.
 Best of all is the position of the site itself – surrounded by the mountains.

 Last but not least – it get’s the sun during the day, which is so important to help keep the motorhome warm.

 Camping Le Clos du Pin, Le Grand Bornand

 In our opinion, this isn’t as perfectly positioned as Camping L’Escale.
-However, it is good alternative being located just outside the town and just 500m to the chair lifts.
+However, it is a good alternative, being located just outside the town and only 500m to the chair lifts.

 2. Samoens – Haute Savoie, French Alps

-It’s a pretty and traditional town but larger than some resorts without being spoiled.
+It’s a pretty and traditional town, but larger than some resorts without being spoiled.
 The campsite is located on the edge of the town about 700m away.
-The one downside is the fairly long walk to the shops from the site when there’s snow on the ground.
+The one downside is the fairly long walk to the shops from the site, especially when there’s snow on the ground.
 For some reason it seems to take forever!